raspberrypilearning/comic-character/en/step_5.md

 Good Job!
 You've successfully added the toggle switch to the HTML document, let's give it some functionality.

-You will give your toggle switch functionality by using JavaScript.
+You will give your toggle switch functionality by using a DOM method: Event Listener.

+An event listener waits for a specific action, like a button click, and then runs a function in response to that action.

 --- task ---

 Open script.js to create the light mode function.

 Add an Event Listener to the HTML document.
-This function will check the browsers local storage and update our page to light mode from dark mode and back.

 --- code ---
 ---